RestlessWanderer/ipsec/README.md

 | UDP | 4500 | `NAT-Traversal` Used for esatablishment of VPN when one endpoint is behind a NAT device |

 ## IPSec VPN Types
+This guide specifically references site to site IPSec VPNs, and therefore, there are two different types of IPSec VPNs that are deployed by various vendors.
+They are `Policy Based` and `Route Based` [Used on Arista Devices].
+### Policy Based VPNs

 # Arista Hardware Support
 Two model Arista switches support IPSec, and more importantly, support the crypto processing in hardware.
 The models supporting this are the 7020 and the 7280.
 ## Limitations by model